Unique for each child

 - How and when you will be informed of your child’s progress

 Partners Resource Network (PRN) is a non-profit agency that operates the Texas statewide network of Parent Training and Information Centers (PTI's) funded by the US Department of Education, Office of Special Education Programs (OSEP).
 The Texas PTIs help parents understand their rights and responsibilities under the Individuals with Disabilities Education Act (IDEA) and participate as team members in planning services for their children.
 PRN offers workshops and assistance on a variety of topics related to disabilities and special education.
-Locate the PTI that serves your area.
+You can use their website to locate the PTI that serves your area.